 No photographer is perfect.
 The weather is never perfect.
 There will always be a little something that takes the edge of the photos.
 Here are some of the most Common wedding retouching requests for wedding retouching that I receive.

 Wardrobe malfunction – Yes this is a big one too.
 Little things like clothing labels, or bra straps.
-Button undone or done up wrong.
+A button is undone or done up wrong.
 Dresses with creases and dirt.
 See my other post on when clothes go wrong at weddings

-And there is more common wedding retouching requests
+And there are more common wedding retouching requests

 Lighting – Outside or daylight mixing with warm indoor lighting and halogen lights can create a whole spectrum of clashing colours.
 One your camera cant work out.